CivicActions Security Policy

-CivicActions supplies all employees with a YubiKey for two-factor authentication, and we require two-factor authentication for access to your password manager, the CivicActions GSuite of applications, and OAuth-authenticated apps such as GitHub and GitLab.
+CivicActions supplies all employees with a YubiKey for two-factor authentication, and we require two-factor authentication for access to your password manager, the CivicActions GSuite of applications, GitHub and GitLab.
 You can also use second factor authentication apps such as Authy and Duo, and in fact, for backup reasons we suggest using more than one second factor.

 Please see the Security Awareness and Tools document for details on these subjects and more.

 Some Password Exceptions

 - On occasion, "starter" passwords for new accounts on web sites may be transmitted/stored in clear text, on condition that the recipient immediately logs in and sets a new strong password.
 Both the starter and new passwords must adhere to the strong password policy.
 If possible it is preferable to use a "one time" login link, or transmit "starter" passwords with GnuPG or via phone, email, SMS, Slack, etc. When transmitting a password electronically in clear text, do not include the username or website URL in the same message or thread.